-Emergent pattern: Reality seems to be optimizing for maximizing both
+Observable pattern: Reality seems to be optimizing for maximizing both

 - the number of boundaries that can interact with each other, and

-It is almost impossible to argue against this premise as almost every observable phenomenon will simply be an interaction between different boundaries & will lead to a maximization of width or depth.
+Personally I find it difficult to argue against this premise as almost every observable phenomenon will simply be an interaction between different boundaries & will lead to a maximization of width or depth.

 Understanding boundaries & interactions